 2.5 The Earth's eco-climates (climate classification)

 Lauer & Rafiqpoor (2002) developed a system of ecoclimate classification in which they used the length of the thermal and hygric growing season on a monthly basis for climate typing of the Earth.
-They analyzed data from over 2000 climate stations and designed maps for isothermomena (length of thermal growing season on a monthly basis) (► Fig. A-44) and isohygromena (length of hygric growing season on a monthly basis) (► Fig. A-49).
+They analyzed data from over 2000 climate stations and designed maps for isothermomenes (length of thermal growing season on a monthly basis) (► Fig. A-44) and isohygromenes (length of hygric growing season on a monthly basis) (► Fig. A-49).
 From the intersection of these two maps, they developed a map of Earth's eco-climate types whose boundaries can be clearly determined empirically (◘ Fig. A-50).
 The solar radiation belts were used to divide the major climate zones.
 This is done using the threshold values of the annual daylength variation, which is determined by latitude.
 Based on this clear mathematical division of the earth, five main climate zones result [tropics (A), subtropics (B), cool mid-latitudes (C), cold mid-latitudes (boreal zone D), polar regions (E)].
 They provide the basic framework for the division of the Earth into zonobiomes, which are the basic concept of this book.

 From the comparison of the ecoclimate types (► Fig. A-50) and the zonobiomes on Earth (► Fig. C-22 to Fig. C-27), there is clear congruence in the zonation of the two systems:

-ZB I = Megatherms, perhumid climates of the inner tropics
+ZB I = Megatherm, perhumid climates of the inner tropics

 ZB II = Megatherm, humid climate of the outer tropics

-ZB III = Megatherm-macrotherm, perarid desert climates of the margins and subtropics
+ZB III = Megatherm-macrotherm, perarid desert climates of the marginal tropics and subtropics

-ZB IV = Macrotherm, humid-semihumid climates of the Mediterranean winter rainfall areas
+ZB IV = Macrotherm, humid-semihumid climates of the Mediterranean winter rainareas

-ZB V = Macrothermic, perhumid-humid subtropical climates of the eastern sides of the continents
+ZB V = Macrotherm, perhumid-humid subtropical climates (mostly) of the eastern sides of the continents

-ZB VI = Mesothermic, perhumid-semihumid climates of the cool mid-latitudes
+ZB VI = Mesotherm, perhumid-semihumid climates of the cool mid-latitudes

-ZB VII = Mesothermic, semi-arid climates of the cool mid-latitudes
+ZB VII = Mesotherm, semi-arid and arid climates of the cool mid-latitudes

-ZB VIII = Microthermal, perhumid-semihumid climates of the cold mid-latitudes
+ZB VIII = Microtherm, perhumid-semihumid climates of the cold mid-latitudes

-ZB IX = Oligothermic, perhumid-semihumid climates of the subpolar regions
+ZB IX = Oligotherm, perhumid-semihumid climates of the subpolar and polar regions

-These zonobiomes are further differentiated into zonoecotones according to the degree of continentality and small-scale regional differences, and into different orobiomes according to altitude differences.
+These zonobiomes can further be differentiated into zonoecotones and biomes according to the degree of continentality and small-scale regional differences, and into different orobiomes according to altitude differences.
 All these units can be found on the map of the Earth's ecoclimates (► Fig. A-50).

 ◘ Fig. A-50 The Earth's eco-climates.